 Putting really bad stuff out there is the perfect fuel to get as much stuff released out in the world as best and as fast as you can – whether or not it’s perfect, whether or not it’s any good – it’s better to have something that nothing!

-One of the cassette tapes my mom recorded needs to become a real album.
-It deserves being released properly – but at the same time, I’m terrified that by the time we get around to recording and editing and polishing it up – what if none of us are still here to do that?
+Both of the cassette tapes my mom recorded needs to become a real album.
+They deserves being released properly – but at the same time, I’m terrified that by the time we get around to recording and editing and polishing it up – what if none of us are still here able to do that?

 If you’ve listened to my song Everybody Knows and read the story behind it, you’ll understand a lot more about why it’s so important for me to get bad stuff out there rather than striving for perfection – and also a big part of the story on why the music sat so lonely in the attic all these years.

 Where Do I Even Start?
 How Do I Share These Things With the World?

 I have so much stuff I want to release – I don’t even know where to start.
 My to-do list is never ending.
 So it was very timely this morning on Facebook to see my friend Paul shared a link to this video by Jordan Raynor.

 I bought his book Redeeming Time, because this Bible verse really spoke to me:

 Hopefully I’ll figure out by chapter 2 what I’m saying yes to, and what I’m saying no to, because juggling too many things at once and wearing 10,000 different hats is exhausting – and I’m not helping or serving any one that way.